I’M THINKING OF APPLYING FOR THE SUMMER SCHOOL

-Yes you do!
+Yes, you do!
 We expect you to come prepared!
-In order to obtain the maximum from your learning experience in all courses, all reading materials will be available through the online learning platform of the Faculty of Media and Communications (FMK) which will be shared with you prior to the summer school [one month in advance] to allow you enough time for reading and preparing for the course.
+To obtain the maximum from your learning experience in all courses, all reading materials will be available through the online learning platform of the Faculty of Media and Communications (FMK) which will be shared with you before the summer school [one month in advance] to allow you enough time for reading and preparing for the course.

 SUMMER SCHOOL TUITION AND PAYMENTS